YnotZer0/ACPCPE/README.md

 **But why printing from an Amstrad CPC in 2019?**

-I know it sounds a bit crazy,  but  I still use my Amstrad CPC6128 for word processing.
+I know it sounds a bit crazy,  but  I still use sometimes my Amstrad CPC6128 for word processing.
 Yes, I'm a bit  crazy.
 I'm not going into details to try to justify myself.
 It simply works  for  me  and I enjoy it.
 Did I mention that this README file  was  written  on a real Amstrad CPC6128 with Protext?

 **How it works?**

-The Amstrad CPC Printer Port is connected to an Arduino that reads the /Strobe and 7 data signals.
+The Amstrad CPC Printer Port is connected to an Arduino that reads the /Strobe and 7 Data signals.
 The Arduino software translates the 7 data bits into a single 8-bit byte and transmits  it  through the USB cable to a connected PC running a  Python  program  that  interprets the data and generates text files.